Labterna

 04

-Designed two junction-validation primer pairs (5′ and 3′) anchored outside the homology arms, plus one internal Sanger primer pair spanning the mCherry insert.
-Tm-matched to ±0.6 °C and BLAST-checked for genome uniqueness.
+Designed two junction-validation pairs (5' and 3') anchored outside the homology arms, plus an internal pair across the mCherry insert for clone-level zygosity calling.
+Tm-matched within ±0.6 °C, primer3-scored, and BLAST-checked for genome uniqueness.

 Deliverables